 What to Know About Biloxi Car Accident Claims

 If you or a loved one are considering pursuing a lawsuit for vehicle wreck injuries, seeking legal counsel immediately may be advisable.
 Having an experienced lawyer could help you understand what to know about Biloxi car accident claims.
-A seasoned vehicle wreck attorney could provide the legal guidance and support you need.
+A seasoned car accident attorney could provide the legal guidance and support you need.
 Call today to learn more about how a legal professional could help you with your claim.

 How Automobile Wrecks Claims are Handled in Biloxi

 A car accident claim in Biloxi is unique because of the numerous courts where one may bring a car accident case.
 A person may bring his or her case in county court, which is a court of limited jurisdiction that has a cap of $200,00 on the amount one might recover.
 Many car wreck cases fall within the $200,000 cap range.
 While the disadvantage of the county court is that a plaintiff must convince five out of six jurors to win his or her case.

 The circuit court is not subject to the $200,000 jurisdictional limitation applicable in county court, and there is a larger jury in circuit court.
 A plaintiff will have claims heard by a jury of 12 and only need to convince nine to get a verdict in his or her favor.
 It usually takes longer to get to trial in Biloxi in circuit court than it does in county court.

 If someone has jurisdiction, they can take their case to federal court where there is a different jury pool.
 Federal court is where one tends to get to trial more quickly than he or she would in circuit court.